dr-joe-wirth/phantasm/docker_build_files/README.md

 # 2. Getting started with PHANTASM
 ## 2.1.
 Getting help:
+To find out which version of phantasm is running, use one of the following commands:

+    root@fe46a3c61f0b:/# phantasm -v
+    root@fe46a3c61f0b:/# phantasm version

 In order to get a detailed help message, use the following command:

     root@fe46a3c61f0b:/# phantasm help